Zealots: Aftermath

-Paul the Apostle
+Affiliation with Paul the Apostle

-While most English translations of the Bible render the Greek word zelotes in Acts 22:3 and Galatians 1:14 of the New Testament as the adjective "zealous", an article by Mark R. Fairchild takes it to mean a Zealot and suggests that Paul the Apostle may have been a Zealot, which might have been the driving force behind his persecution of the Christians (see the stoning of Saint Stephen) before his conversion to Christianity, and the incident at Antioch, even after his conversion.
-In the two cited verses Paul literally declares himself as one who is loyal to God, or an ardent observer of the Law, but the relationship of Paul the Apostle and Jewish Christianity is still debated.
+While most English translations of the Bible render the Greek word zelotes in Acts 22:3 and Galatians 1:13-14 and Philippians 3:5-6 of the New Testament as the adjective "zealous", an article by Mark R. Fairchild takes it to mean a Zealot and suggests that Paul the Apostle may have been a Zealot, which might have been the driving force behind his persecution of the Christians (see the stoning of Saint Stephen) before his conversion to Christianity, and the incident at Antioch, even after his conversion.
+While Paul was not formally part of the Zealot movement—focused on violent resistance to Roman rule, his pre-conversion actions reflect a similar fervor for preserving Jewish purity and traditions.
+This zeal may also explain his later confrontations, such as the incident at Antioch, even after his conversion.

+In the two cited verses Paul literally declares himself as one who is loyal to God, or an ardent observer of the Law according to the Douay-Rheims of Acts 22:3, but the relationship of Paul the Apostle and Jewish Christianity is still debated.
 This does not necessarily prove Paul was revealing himself as a Zealot.
-The Modern King James Version of Jay P. Green) renders it as 'a zealous one'.
+The Modern King James Version of Jay P. Green renders it as 'a zealous one'.
 Two modern translations (the Jewish New Testament and Alternate Literal Translation) render it as 'a zealot'.
 The Unvarnished New Testament (1991) renders Galatians 1:14 as "being an absolute zealot for the traditions".
-These translations may not be inaccurate, but it is disputed by those who claim it gives the wrong association with the "Zealots".